quixio/quix-cli/docs/cli-reference/sdk/broker/local.gen.md

 ## Overview

-Set the SDK broker configuration to point to a 'Local' broker (default: pipeline broker)
+Configure the SDK to use a local broker (default: localhost:19092)

 **Aliases:** `local`, `enable`